juntylpro1/secure-enterprise/iam-tp-template-create.md

 {: #update-trusted-profile-template-api}
 {: api}

 You can update a trusted profile template at any time before you commit it.
-For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](apidocs/iam-identity-token-api#update-trusted-profile-template-version).
+For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#update-trusted-profile-template-version){: external}.
 To update a specific version of a trusted profile template, complete the following steps:

 1. List the trusted profile templates in your enteprise account and note the `ProfileTemplate` ID and ETag in the response for the template version that you want to update.